MasterChef Canada

+Format

-On MasterChef Canada, amateur, non-professional homecooks are given the opportunity to compete in a series of challenges to win a trophy, a $100,000 CAD cash prize, and the title of MasterChef Canada.
+On MasterChef Canada, amateur, self-taught non-professional home cooks are given the opportunity to compete in a series of gruelling individual culinary cook-off challenges to win a trophy, a $100,000 CAD cash prize, and the title of MasterChef Canada.
 Each season generally begins with a larger group of finalists invited to compete in an initial challenge or series of challenges in order to win a white apron and a spot in the primary stages of the competition.
-Alvin Leung, Claudio Aprile and Michael Bonancini have served as the series' judges for the entire series.
+Alvin Leung, Claudio Aprile, and Michael Bonancini have served as the series' judges for the first seven seasons of the series.

-In the first two seasons of MasterChef Canada, fifty contestants were given the opportunity to prepare and present their signature dish to judges, where a "yes" vote (concerning whether a contestant's dish is worthy of the judges' approval) from at least two of the three judges was required in order to win the coveted apron.
+In the first two seasons of MasterChef Canada, fifty hopeful applicants were given the opportunity to prepare and present their audition signature dish to judges, where a "yes" vote (concerning whether a contestant's dish is worthy of the judges' approval) from at least two of the three judges was required in order to win the coveted white apron.
 Those who were successful were then presented with an additional challenge to determine which contestants deserved a spot in the Top 16; over a third of the apron-winners were eliminated at that stage.
-The third season featured a twist on the original auditioning format, in that three "yes" votes were required to win an apron, while three "no" votes eliminated a hopeful homecook, and a second chance battle between those with one or two "yes" votes was then held to determine the remaining competitors who would advance to a Top 14.
+The third season featured a unique spin on the original auditioning format, in that three "yes" votes were required to win an apron, while three "no" votes eliminated a hopeful home cook, and a second chance battle between those with one or two "yes" votes was then held to determine the remaining competitors who would advance to a Top 14.
 Seasons four, five and six simplified the audition process by facing slightly smaller groups of contestants (eighteen to twenty-four finalists) with more specific, concentrated challenges with only twelve aprons up for grabs.

-With exceptions to the rule, the primary phase of the competition on MasterChef Canada involved a two-episode cycle, in which two challenges were held in an episode; the former challenge would grant immunity and/or advantage(s) to one or more competitiors, and the latter challenge would result in at least one competitors being permanently eliminated from the competition.
-This cycle of challenges would be repeated until a small number of homecooks remain, usually three or four, in which each season holds a unique series of semifinalist challenges before a final two (or three) competitors are named.
+With exceptions to the rule, the primary phase of the competition on MasterChef Canada involved a two consecutive challenge per episode format cycle, in which two consecutive challenges were held in an episode; the former challenge would grant immunity and/or advantage(s) to one or more competitors, and the latter challenge would result in at least one competitors being permanently eliminated from the competition.
+This cycle of challenges would be repeated until a small number of home cooks remain, usually three or four, in which each season holds a unique series of semifinalist challenges before a final two (or three) competitors are named.
 The main two-episode cycle's challenges generally consist of: